gvwilson/11-techbook/README.md

     Remember,
     it's perfectly acceptable to target an audience with more sophisticated knowledge than "none" or "basic."

+-   **Don't *try* to write.**
+    Write in the voice you have established.
+You don't have to sound like an expert.
+Lean into the idea that you *are* an expert and write in your own voice.
+You don't convince people (readers or publishers) you have worthwhile opinions by sounding smart.

 -   **Don't try to be funny.**
     Very few jokes are funny the second time you hear them;
     even fewer can stand a third re-telling unless they're very, very dry.